material-foundation/material-color-utilities/dev_guide/creating_color_scheme.md

 #### Method 1 — Using a variant

-The recommended way to generate a scheme from a source color is to use scheme variant constructor, such as `SchemeTonalSpot`.
+The recommended way to generate a scheme from a source color is to use a scheme variant constructor, such as `SchemeTonalSpot`.
 The following example generates a `SchemeTonalSpot` scheme in light mode and default contrast from `hct` as source color in HCT format.